datawire/datawire-connect/README.md

 # Overview

-Datawire Connect is built on **Quark**, a language designed for expressing the contract between services.
+Datawire Connect is built on [Quark](https://github.com/datawire/quark), a language designed for expressing the contract between services.
 Similar to a traditional IDL, Quark lets you define your services APIs and how data is serialized.
 In this sense, Quark is similar to technologies such as [gRPC](http://www.grpc.io).
-Quark also extends the notion of a traditional IDL and lets you express *protocol behaviors* as part of your service contract.
+Quark further extends the notion of a traditional IDL and lets you express *protocol behaviors* as part of your service contract.
 For example, you can also define how clients of that service should behave if the service is running slowly by adding